You’re a web designer or developer. That means that you know what you’re talking about when it comes to the creation of

 58.5% 63.6% of all websites that use a CMS (source).
 That is 20.1% 37.7% of all websites.
 That alone is impressive.
 It means that on average, every one out of three websites you visit is most likely running WordPress.
 It also supports over 70 different languages.

 When choosing a platform, following the crowd isn’t always the right choice.
-There are times where using Squarespace or Shopify might make more sense.
+There are times when using Squarespace or Shopify might make more sense.
 But there are automatic advantages you get when a platform has such a large user base, which we’ll go into more below.

 3. WordPress plugins